 - Environmental chemicals: We are exposed to a vast, almost countless, number of environmental and industrial chemicals in today’s world.
 Certain environmental chemicals exposures during the pre-natal period interfere with and disrupt normal brain development in the fetus.
 These chemicals can cross the placenta and the blood brain barrier, accumulating in developing brains (Lyall K, 2017).
 Others disrupt hormone pathways or act on inflammatory pathways that may have negative effects on brain development (Lyall K, 2017).
 Prenatal exposure to air pollution has emerged as a risk factor for ASD.
 These are hazardous air pollutants, such as chlorinated solvents, methylene chloride and diesel particulate matter and others (Lyall K, 2017).
 Chemicals in flame retardants can result in mitochondrial toxicity and lead to issues with energy balance in the brain (Modabbernia A, 2017).
 In general, chemicals can contribute to the mitochondrial dysfunction that is well documented in people with ASD (Modabbernia A, 2017).

 — To Be Continued —

-Due to the complexity of ASD, we can’t cover all of the factors contributing to ASD in one blog post.
+Due to the complexity of ASD and autism solutions, we can’t cover all of the factors contributing to ASD in one blog post.
 So please tune in again next week for ASD: Part 2 where we will continue with the environmental factors that contribute to ASD.
 We will also discuss gut health and how it contributes to ASD.
 Finally, in ASD: Part 3, we will outline what diet, supplements and lifestyle action steps you can take to address ASD.